Contact us to get started

 Cancer support

 The extraordinary pace of oncologic innovation through ongoing cancer research makes it very difficult for oncologists to keep up with rapidly evolving practices, especially if they’re managing many types of cancer every day.
 With benefits programs specifically focused on delivering support to their employees with cancer, organizations can help these employees achieve better outcomes while saving costs.
-These costs may be substantial considering that cancer expenses are one of the top three medical expense categories for many employers.4
+These healthcare costs may be substantial considering that cancer remains a leading cost driver for the third year in a row for employers.5

 Offering remote cancer support in benefits packages can help employees and their local doctors access the latest cancer research and discoveries, even if they don’t live near a cancer center with specialists dedicated to discovering the most-innovative treatments.
 By bringing this knowledge to more people across geographic barriers, organizations can contribute to closing the cancer knowledge gap—helping their employees get on the right course of treatment early on for the best chance of a cure, while addressing health disparities and lowering costs throughout the country.